In this Bar Rescue episode, Jon Taffer visits Harbor Point Club and Grill in Richardson, Texas.

 Brett and John are emotional, nervous and hopeful about the business.

-The owners are each in charge of the front of the house and the kitchen.
+The owners are each in charge of the bar and the kitchen.

 On relaunch, the customers are let in and orders start coming in.

-The staff are doing great at upselling Tacos and Danny is doing a good job meeting up with orders.
+The staff are doing great at upselling Tacos and Danny is doing a good job with the orders.

 There are racks of tacos everywhere.

-Customers are not just loving eating it but are taking pictures for social media.
+Customers are not just loving eating the food but are taking pictures for social media.

 The bar is doing three times better than they did on stress test.